 What is a prescription error?

-A prescription error is when the GP or pharmacy gives you the incorrect medication, incorrect dosage instructions or the wrong person’s medication.
+A prescription error is when the GP or pharmacy gives you the wrong drug, incorrect dosage instructions or the wrong person’s medication.
+You may suffer drug interactions and adverse drug reactions due to prescribing errors by the GP or hospital doctor.

-When the prescription error happens at the GP clinic, it is doctor negligence.
-If the mistake happens at the pharmacy, it is pharmacy negligence.
+When the medication errors occur at the GP clinic, it is doctor negligence.
+If the medication errors happen at the pharmacy, it is pharmacy negligence.

 What are the types of prescription errors that can occur?